analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 But first, you will need to know what you want the current year to be considered as.
 You can do this in a number of ways.

-1. **JavaScript** - use JavaScript to look at the systems date and get the year from that.
+1. **JavaScript** - use JavaScript to look at the systems date and get the current year from that.
 This is useful for reports that you want scheduled and that you always want looking at the true current and previous year.
 2. **Input field** - have the user enter it via an Input field.
 This is more versatile if a user is going to be running the report manually.
 3. **Hard Code** - Hard code into your scripts.